aiven/aiven-docs/docs/products/kafka/concepts/log-compaction.md

 The compaction occurs **per partition**: if two records with the same key land in different partitions, they will not be compacted.

-This usually doesn\'t happen since the record key is used to select the partition.
+This usually doesn't happen since the record key is used to select the partition.
 However, for custom message routing this might be an issue.
 :::